ZhixinYin/ChatwithTrump-Bot/data/README.md

 #### Method 1
 You can also use [X api](https://developer.x.com/en) to collect data, which is lot more faster and efficient, but you need to pay for it.
 The free plan is literally unusable and the basic plan costs $200 per month.
 #### Method 2
-The most efficient way to collect data is using the data that has already been collected by others.
+The easiest way to collect data is using the data that has already been collected by others.
 For example, you can find almost all Trump's tweets on [Trump Twitter Archive](https://www.thetrumparchive.com).